 Our firm recently filed a lawsuit seeking damages for breach of contract and unfair business practices against a large financial institution.
 Through our efforts, we were able to secure a six figure settlement for our client.
 This is a substantial win for our client and our firm is proud that we were able to be a part of retaining justice in their case.
 Business matters can be complex and require the attention of a knowledgeable attorney who will understand how to go about seeking a positive resolution.
-If you yourself area dealing with a matter of business law, contact our office to set up a free case evaluation with our Los Angeles business lawyer.
-We have been serving Southern California since 1989 to find solutions and gain results.
-Fill out a form on our site or contact one of our three conveniently located offices.
+If you are dealing with a business law matter, contact our office to set up a case evaluation.

 For any number of reasons the decision may be made for a business to be dissolved.
 Sometimes this is voluntary and sometimes this is against great effort to avoid this outcome.
 It can be due to financial hardship when the success of the business has not always matched its expenses.
 It may also be an individual that is retiring because they are ready to move onto something new.
 Under state laws, dissolution can also take place if a principal or partner was involved in conduct that could prove damaging to the company.
 When partners want to go their own separate way, dissolution may be the right option.
 Just as starting and maintaining a business is a conquest, dissolving it can be challenging as well.
 It is best to turn this task over to a Los Angeles business lawyer that will be able to recognize all aspects of the company and take them into account when developing a plan.